Preparing for transition

 Crossing $1 billion in assets

-For banks looking to cross $1 billion in assets, it’s important that you get started much earlier on your implementation plan (ideally two years prior to crossing this asset threshold).
+For banks looking to cross $1 billion in assets, consider starting much earlier on your implementation plan (ideally two years prior to crossing this asset threshold).
 All of the rules for banks crossing $500 million in assets apply, with the following additions and modifications:

 If your bank has more than $1 billion in assets, you are required to have a separate audit committee, and all members of the committee must be outside directors that are independent of management.
 Your institution should work to identify potential independent audit committee members to ensure that only independent members are on your audit committee.
-This may require naming additional members or removing current members..
+This may require removing current members.